DroopyTersen/PortalsDevTraining/react-intro/README.md

 3. Import your `App` component into `entry.ts`.
     - Look back at the TypeScript tutorial if you need a refresh on importing a "default export".
 4. Render your `App` component instead of the `div` element.
+    - Do you see your app's title in the browser now?
+5. Create another React component, `src/AppHeader.tsx`.
+6. Move the `h1` tag from `App` to the `AppHeader`.
+    - Change the text a little so you know it updated
+7. Import `AppHeader` into `App` and render it.
+    - Do you see the updated app title in the browser?

+## Working with `props`
+The most common/useful thing you'll find about React is how easy it is to pass parameters/arguments to child components.
+These are called `props`.
 ## Helpful Snippets

 *New react component*